 Acquisition and Lease-back of CableSouth Media, LLC Fiber Assets.
-During August 2018, we entered into an agreement to acquire fiber assets from CableSouth Media, LLC ("CableSouth") for cash consideration of \$31 million.
-In the transaction, Uniti will acquire 607 route miles or approximately 43,000 fiber strand miles located across Arkansas, Louisiana and Mississippi.
-Upon closing, the Company will enter into an agreement with CableSouth to lease-back 34,000 fiber strand miles on a triple-net basis.
-Uniti will have exclusive use of 9,000 fiber strand miles, which are adjacent to Uniti Fiber's southern network footprint.
-The transaction is subject to certain closing conditions and is expected to close in the third quarter of 2018.
-The initial lease term will be 20 years with four 5-year renewal options at CableSouth's discretion.
-Annual cash rent will initially be \$2.9 million with a fixed annual escalator of 2.0%.
-The Company expects to fund the acquisition of fiber assets through borrowings on its revolving credit facility.
+On October 9, 2018, we closed on the previously announced acquisition of fiber assets from CableSouth Media, LLC ("CableSouth") for cash consideration of \$31 million.
+In the transaction, Uniti acquired 43,000 fiber strand miles located across Arkansas, Louisiana and Mississippi, of which 34,000 fiber strand miles were leased back to CableSouth on a triple-net basis.
+Uniti has exclusive use of 9,000 fiber strand miles, which are adjacent to Uniti Fiber's southern network footprint.
+The initial lease term is 20 years with four 5-year renewal options at CableSouth's discretion.
+Annual cash rent is initially \$2.9 million with a fixed annual escalator of 2.0%.
+The results of this transactions will be recorded within our Leasing segment.